vijaymathew/vijaymathew.github.io/books/info/chapter_8.md

 This is elegantly simple.
 If 20% of bits are erased, the channel delivers 80% of its maximum capacity.
 Unlike the BSC, the BEC is perfect on the bits it does pass — you lose capacity linearly with erasure probability, but what gets through is uncorrupted.

-**Z-channel:** The optimal input distribution is not uniform (P(X=1) ≈ 0.29, not 0.5).
-Asymmetric channels have asymmetric optimal input distributions.
+**Z-channel:** The optimal input distribution is not uniform (P(X=1) ≈ 0.40, not 0.5).
+Asymmetric channels generally have asymmetric optimal input distributions.

 ```python
 def bsc_capacity(p: float) -> float: